A Generalist Audio Foundation Model for Comprehensive Body Sound Auscultation: Datasets

 \paragraph{HSDReport~\citep{zhao2024hsdreport}.} The dataset consists of 2,275 participants under 18 years old of age, along with 2,275 auscultation recordings and corresponding echocardiography data.
 The authors later expanded the dataset to include a total of 3,660 samples.
 Heart sounds were recorded at five body sites: the aortic region (right 2nd intercostal space), pulmonic region (left 2nd intercostal space), Erb’s point (left 3rd intercostal space), tricuspid region (left 4th intercostal space), and mitral region (left 5th intercostal space, midclavicular line).
 Each site was recorded for at least 15 seconds using an electronically amplified stethoscope (Littmann 3200, 3M) in direct contact with the skin.
 This study adhered to strict ethical standards, ensuring participant confidentiality and compliance with relevant regulations.
 Informed consent was obtained from all participants or their legal guardians, with a clear explanation of the study's purpose, the data to be collected (heart sounds and ultrasound reports), and its intended research use.

 \paragraph{XHheartSound.} This dataset consists of 8, 377 auscultation audios recorded by 8, 377 children participants without diagnostic labels.
 The auscultation devices, positions, and procedures are followed with those of HSDReport.
 This research is carried out with a strong focus on ethics, protecting participant privacy, and following all rules.
 Before taking part, all individuals or their legal guardians were given full details about the study's goals, what data would be collected (such as heart sounds and ultrasound results), and how this data would be used for research.
 Consent was obtained only after making sure everyone understood these details.
-This dataset is collected by Xinhua Hospital Affiliated To Shanghai Jiao Tong University School of Medicine, and due to the copyright constraint, it has not been open source yet.
+This dataset is collected by Anonymous Hospital, and due to the copyright constraint, it has not been open source yet.

 \paragraph{Bowel Sound~\citep{ficek2021analysis}.} The dataset, released by Warsaw University of Technology, Warsaw University, and Poznań University of Medical Sciences, is a bowel sound dataset containing 321,000 recordings, each 10 milliseconds long and labeled by medical doctors.
 It includes nearly 100 recordings collected by a team from the Department of Pediatric Gastroenterology and Metabolic Diseases in Poznań, Poland.
 Recordings from 19 subjects were divided into 2-second fragments and then mixed.
 Of these, 15\% were randomly selected as test data, while the remaining 85\% were used for training and fivefold cross-validation.